top of page

 Diego Mazzoleni has always had a unique eye behind the lens.
 His photography takes a mundane subject and transforms it into art.

-Embracing the gamut, darkness and light, sorrow and joy, as above so below, rising from the ashes and decay of holocaust flame.
+Embracing the gamut, darkness and light, sorrow and joy, as above so below, rising from the ashes of holocaust flame.

-Through the exhumation, dissection and distortion of sound, Diemazz creates symphonies that try so desperately to reconcile all that is before us.
+Through the exhumation, dissection and distortion of sound, Diemazz creates symphonies that desperately try to reconcile all that is before us.

-Whether it is through the quiet whisper of a requiem or through the bombastic experimentation of machinery, Diemazz holds arms outstretched, as a statue, frozen in time, awaiting the next embrace…
+Whether it is through the cacaphonous whisper of a Requiem, or the bombastic experimentation of machinery, Diemazz holds arms outstretched, as a statue, frozen in time, awaiting the next embrace.

 James B